Trademarks and brand strategy

 Reflecting on 2014, I can separate EmergeCounsel’s trademark practice into three categories:

-1. Searching and trademarking a name or a logo (very straightforward and cost efficient),
+1. Searching and trademarking a name or a logo (very straightforward and cost-efficient),

-2. Fixing the filing of a trademark that the entity screwed up by filing without the assistance of counsel (somewhat straightforward to trademark attorneys but not very cost efficient), and
+2. Fixing the filing of a trademark that the entity screwed up by filing without the assistance of counsel (somewhat straightforward to trademark attorneys but not very cost-efficient), and

-3. Doing general business structure work where I discover that the organization has done nothing to protect their brand and that there most likely are trademark complications that are going to require them to rebrand or aggressively carve out the brand. (not at all cost efficient).
+3. Doing general business structure work where I discover that the organization has done nothing to protect their brand and that there most likely are trademark complications that are going to require them to rebrand or aggressively carve out the brand. (not at all cost-efficient).

 What is brand strategy?

 The most efficient companies I work with have a brand strategy.
 If you sell anything to anyone, you have a brand.
-Brand strategy encompasses the how, what, where, and to whom you plan to brand/market your services to.
+The brand strategy encompasses the how, what, where, and to whom you plan to brand/market your services to.
 Trademarking involves how you are going to formally protect that brand strategy.

-Clearly articulating brand is important because it:
+Clearly articulating the brand is important because it:

 • Encapsulates company reputation in very few words/images.